altayeb-ne/Mobile-Applications/Lecture Examples/Lecture ( 1 )/README.md

 The `AppBar` widget is a Material Design widget that provides a top app bar.
 It typically includes the app's title and navigation icons.

-### 7. and More...

-Explore the code to discover additional widgets and their functionalities.
-This app serves as a practical example of how to use these widgets in a Flutter project.

 ## Getting Started
 <img width="478" alt="Screenshot 2023-10-08 at 6 48 46 PM" src="https://github.com/nu-coie/Mobile-Applications/assets/107682899/5f20ec13-5de5-4b36-8d27-a18b7b0eab24">